aya-rs/book/docs/book/programs/probes.md

 !!! example "Source Code"

-    Full code for the example in this chapter is availble [here](https://github.com/aya-rs/book/tree/main/examples/kprobetcp).
+    Full code for the example in this chapter is available [here](https://github.com/aya-rs/book/tree/main/examples/kprobetcp).

 # What are the probes in eBPF?